lansfy/gonkex/README.md

 })
 ```

-Additionally, the library registers special environment variables `GONKEY_MOCK_<MOCK_NAME>`, which contain the address and port of the corresponding mock server.
+Additionally, the library registers special environment variables `GONKEX_MOCK_<MOCK_NAME>`, which contain the address and port of the corresponding mock server.
 You can use these environment variables when writing tests.

 ### Mocks definition in the test file